igeligel/personal-site/content/14-10-2019/index.md

 ## Basic filtering in PostgreSQL or SQL

 PostgreSQL wildcards are an important tool for searching in SQL databases.
-Most of the time text in PostgreSQLnd databases is saved in columns as `TEXT` or `VARCHAR` type.
-The general recommeation is to use `TEXT` though.
+Most of the time text in PostgreSQL databases is saved in columns as `TEXT` or `VARCHAR` type.
+The general recommendation is to use `TEXT` though.
 It is no problem though if something like the `VARCHAR` type is used.
 All the solutions work the same here in PostgreSQL.

 Searching for an exact text in a column is quite easy with a statement like: